brookskindle/dotfiles/README.md

 * sonata/ncmpcpp

 ## Styling Advice
+### Bootloader
+The plymouth bootloader is the default bootloader for Xubuntu.
+I chose to modify the background of the loading screen, but you can also change the loading text as well.

+1. Modify files to your heart's content in `/usr/share/plymouth/themes/xubuntu-logo/`
+1. Run `sudo update-initramfs -u` to make the changes permanent

+### Login Screen
+I've edited my login screen wallpaper, but there are a few other things you can tweak as well.
+You can either directly edit `/etc/lightdm/lightdm-gtk-greeter.conf` or you can run `lightdm-gtk-greeter-settings` to edit it graphically.

+### Window Manager
 A [neat
 trick](https://www.reddit.com/r/unixporn/comments/5dq79a/how_to_create_a_pallet_from_your_wallpaper/)
 I found on reddit to help style colors based on your wallpaper.
 To generate